NielsLeenheer/ReceiptPrinterStatus/README.md

 ## Connecting to a receipt printer

-This library uses the `WebUSBReceiptPrinter` library to communicate with the printer.
+This library uses the `WebUSBReceiptPrinter` or `WebSerialReceiptPrinter` library to communicate with the printer.
 See the documentation of that library to connect to the receipt printer.
 During the `connected` event you get from that library you can set up `ThermalPrinterStatus`.

     const receiptPrinter = new WebUSBReceiptPrinter();